 St. Luke’s reserves the right to amend this Notice at any time.
 In addition, St. Luke’s is required to amend this Notice as made necessary by changes in the Privacy Rule.
-Each version of the Notice will have an effective date on the first page.
-St. Luke’s reserves the right to make the amended Notice effective for PHI at the time the amendment is made, as well as for any PHI that St. Luke’s may receive or create in the future.
+St. Luke’s reserves the right to make the amended Notice effective for PHI maintained at the time the amendment is made, as well as for any PHI that St. Luke’s may receive or create in the future.
 St. Luke’s will post a copy of the current Notice on the St. Luke’s website, www.sluhn.org as well as in the registration area of St. Luke’s facilities, when substantial changes are made.

 St. Luke’s is required by the Privacy Rule to maintain the privacy of your PHI.
 The Privacy Rule requires that St. Luke’s provide notice of its privacy practices to all of its patients or clients.
-St. Luke’s obligations to maintain your privacy, and the situations and circumstances, in which your PHI may be used or disclosed, are described in more detail in this Notice of its legal duties and privacy practices.
-St. Luke’s is required to comply with the terms and conditions of this Notice, and may not amend this Notice except as set forth above.
+St. Luke’s obligations to maintain your privacy, and the situations and circumstances, in which your PHI may be used or disclosed, are described in more detail in this Notice.
+St. Luke’s is required to comply with the terms and conditions of this Notice and may not amend this Notice except as set forth above.